-Any of you who have been paying attention know that I don't like writing anything short.
-I'm not good at it, I'll tell you that right here and now.
-There's a reason I focus on novels.
-And that I have 63 diaries.
-But, I have written some short stories, mostly for creative writing classes.
-Since it's been a while since I shared some of my writing, I thought I would put a couple of the ones I actually really like in here.
-One of them you can also find on my Figment profile, the second is a brand new reveal for you guys.
+But I have written some short stories in the past, mostly for creative writing classes.
+Since it's been a while since I shared some of my writing, I thought I would post a couple of the ones I actually like for Wordy Wednesday.
+One of them you can also find on my Figment profile; the second is a brand new reveal for you guys.

-So enjoy the awkwardness, and let me know when you want more of my writing (and what kind!
-I've got memoirs, essays, poems, short stories, novel excerpts...song lyrics...)
+So enjoy the awkwardness, and let me know when you want me to share more of my writing (and what kind!)

 “Hey!
 Hey Harrison!”